 It is impossible to go through life without facing some sort of trauma.
-Some of those challenges are more impactful than others and can cause us to lack confidence in ourselves and lose sight of who we really are and were meant to be.
+Some of those challenges are more impactful than others and can cause us to lack confidence in ourselves and lose sight of who we really are – and meant to be.
 These emotional, mental and/or physical traumas take their toll, preventing us from being able to do the things we used to.
 It is not all in your head – and yet in many ways it is.
+This is because as much as humans are proficient in finding ways to physically adapt, our mental and emotional adjustments can take awhile to catch up, which can lead a loss of identity and even depression.

-Through experience, I know for sure that by combining a physical component with meditation and goal setting we can rediscover our true-selves – body, mind and soul.
+Through experience, I know for sure that by combining a physical component with meditation and goal setting we can rediscover our true-selves – body, mind and soul – and continue to grow and adapt to our ever changing world in alignment.

 Take time to feel and reconnect with yourself and the Universe, Spirit or God each day to help you maintain healthy connections with All, yourself and with others.
-No matter what aspect of wellness your goal is in, as you build the solid foundation of trust, you will not only notice your body grow stronger and healthier, but you will see the positive changes occur in every aspect of your life.
+No matter what aspect of wellness your goal or area of need is in, as you build the solid foundation of trust, you will not only notice your body grow stronger and healthier, but you will be able to clearly see the positive changes occur in every aspect of your life.

-It is beneficial to have a yoga mat, two yoga blocks (or thick books), a blanket, a bolster (or pillows), a strap (or rope or belt) and a stool.
+It is beneficial to have a yoga mat (but you can modify if you don’t), two yoga blocks (or thick books), a blanket, a bolster (or pillows), a strap (or rope or belt) and a stool.

 20-20 Yoga & Meditation for Transformation is a gift from me to you because of my goal of reaching as many people as I can and becoming the change I would like to see in the world.
 I would love connect with you if you are willing to share your journey with and your feedback on Facebook.